AquiLLM

 Technical Details

-For more details about the implementations and initial findings, see our research paper: "AquiLLM: a RAG Tool for Capturing Tacit Knowledge in Research Groups" by Chandler Campbell, Bernie Boscoe, and Tuan Do for presentation at USRSE 2025.
+For more details about the implementations and initial findings, see our research paper: "AquiLLM: a RAG Tool for Capturing Tacit Knowledge in Research Groups" by Chandler Campbell, Bernie Boscoe, and Tuan Do presented at USRSE 2025.

 Contributors and Collaborators